msupply-foundation/msupply_docs/content/mobile/dispensing_vaccines/vaccine.md

 ### Edit Sensor

+To edit sensor details, you can tap on the ‘’cog’’ icon on the mSupply Vaccine home page (screenshot below) or on the Sensor Detail screen.

 ![Custom invoices button on Navigator](/mobile/introduction/images/VM_CC_add_sensors_final.png)

-To edit sensor details, you can tap on the ‘’cog’’ icon on the mSupply Vaccine home page (above screenshot) or on the Sensor Detail screen.
-Screenshot

 All __sensor threshold__ and __sensor connection__ details are editable except for the start Logging date and time.
 Simply tap on the field that you wish to end and make changes.